Oztobuzz/VL-Uncertainty-Decompose/README.md

 # MMUncertainty
-Official code for our paper: "MMUncertainty: Detecting Hallucination in Any Multi-modal LLM".
+Official code for our paper: "VL-Uncertainty: Detecting Hallucination in Large Vision-Language Model via Uncertainty Estimation".

 Code will be released soon!